PGY 2 Year

 Pediatric Psychiatry Emergency Service and Immediate Treatment Clinic

 PGY2 residents rotate for one month on the Pediatric Psychiatry Emergency Service in the Morgan Stanley Children’s Hospital of NYPH.
-Residents work on a team with the first-year Pediatric Psychiatry fellows where they are trained in diagnostic interviewing of children and adolescents, focused family work and integrating information from broader systems of care.
-Educational activities include daily Emergency Psychiatry Rounds, weekly attending rounds on the Consultation-Liaison service and weekly Case Conference.
-Additionally, residents follow one child or adolescent patient in the Immediate Treatment Clinic (ITC), a rapid linkage clinic located within the Pediatric Psychiatry Outpatient clinic.
+Residents work on a team with the first-year Child and Adolescent Psychiatry fellows where they are trained in diagnostic interviewing of children and adolescents, focused family work and integrating information from broader systems of care.
+Educational activities include daily Emergency Psychiatry Rounds and weekly Case Conference.

 Adult Outpatient Community Psychiatry Clinic